vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      input signal.
 DAC values are corrected according to the calibration values retrieved from the FMC EEPROM.
 For this reason, the offset may saturate at values less than +/- 5V.

+chN-offset-zero
+     The necessary offset to to bring the signal to 0.

 chN-vref
      The "voltage reference" used for conversion.
 This attribute may be